Spine Conferences Provided by FORE — The Foundation for Orthopaedic Research and Education

 Selby Spine Conference (Park City, Utah)

-The course features didactic lectures, open discussions, debates, and case presentations on topics ranging from the pathophysiology of degenerative spinal disorders to new technologies used in spine surgery.
+The course features didactic lectures, panel discussions, debates, and case presentations on topics ranging from the pathophysiology of degenerative spinal disorders to new technologies used in spine surgery.
 Other subjects of discussion have included:

 - Pelvic fixation strategies